awsdocs/amazon-aurora-user-guide/doc_source/ams-states.sort-index.md

 1 row in set, 1 warning (0.01 sec)
 ```

-The following example shows the result of running `explain` on the same query after an index is created on column `c1`\.
+The following example shows the result of running `EXPLAIN` on the same query after an index is created on column `c1`\.

 ```
 mysql> alter table mytable add index (c1);